saadmaster-sec/Cybersecurity-journey/Cybersecurity-notes/Ports.md

 Reliable communication protocol.

-Makes sure:

-packets arrive
-data is correct
-nothing is missing
+Makes sure: packets arrive, data is correct, nothing is missing

 Used For

 websites

 logins

 file transfers
-Example

-When downloading a file:
+Example: When downloading a file:

 TCP checks all pieces arrive correctly